Campus Life Beyond the Classroom

 Students expand their intellectual life beyond the classroom through involvement in academic and professional organizations like the American Constitution Society, the Federalist Society, and the Student Intellectual Property Law Association.
 Moot Court teams compete against the top writers and orators from other law schools in the nation.

 The Student Bar Association aims to promote academic excellence, professional growth and goodwill among students.
-Members act as a forum for interaction and communication between the students and the faculty, administration, trustees, alumni and the community.
+Members act as a forum for interaction and communication between the students and the faculty, administration, alumni and the community.
 The SBA ensures efficient and effective use of student money and resources by sponsoring various academic and non-academic extracurricular programs and activities for the student body.

 The SBA student Wellness Initiative program offers the UNH Law community a broad range of opportunities to learn to support their own physical and mental health.
 Presenters are local wellness professionals.
 Many of the workshops focus on stress management.